rklitting/D2_BR_FCI_epidemic/README.md

 # D2_BR_FCI_epidemic
-Data and xml files for the Brief report on the DENV2 2023-2024 epidemic in the French Carribbean Islands
+Data, aln, trees, and xml files for the Brief report on the DENV2 2023-2024 epidemic in the French Carribbean Islands